 An N12 is the notice form issued when a landlord intends to reclaim their rental unit for personal use.

-It is the first step of the eviction process, and must be completed properly before an L2 eviction form can be filed (which we’ll cover in Part 2 of this guide - coming soon).
+It is the first step of the eviction process, and must be completed properly before an L2 eviction form can be filed - a subject we cover in Part 2 of this guide.

 Who and What Qualifies for an N12?